What are cognitive skills?

 What it does: Enables you to recall information stored in the past.

-Common problems when this skill is weak: Forgetting names, doing poorly on tests, forgetting things you used to know.
+Common problems when this skill is weak: Forgetting names or classroom routines, forgetting equations and doing poorly on tests, forgetting things you used to know.

 Logic & Reasoning